 Our children spend more and more time online and so need to be aware of how they work and play so we can teach them to do so safely.
 Technology is an integral part of their social life and school life. using technology with skill is more than likely to be vital for their future worklife, leisure and success.
 We want our children to fully access the internet and value it as an amazing resource where they can learn, visit new people and places or try new experiences (virtually) that may otherwise be out of their reach.
 The virtual world is a place to find people with similar interests and experiences as well as a space that can overcome barriers such as language, distance and opportunity.
 We want our children to use the internet creatively, respectfully and to connect with others.
 We want them to use it to find information and advice, to communicate with people and to make their own lives easier and more fulfilled.

 Technology can however expose our children to risks, so we aim to maintain a dialogue with them so we are aware of how they are spending their time online and can help them spot potential danger, maintain safe online behaviour and report any concerns they have.
 We have an online safety curriculum that supports them as they grow with emerging technologies and works from the principle that values all that technology has to offer.

 If you think your child is at risk of harm, please report your worries to the police and contact the Designated Safeguarding Lead (Sara Haden) or Deputy Designated Safeguarding Leads, Ben Rix or Jeanette Perrett.

-The NSPCC have some useful information about how to ensure your child stays safe online.
+The NSPCC has some useful information about how to ensure your child stays safe online.

-ThinkUknow have information and there is a link to report concerns to the police.
+ThinkUknow has information and there is a link to report concerns to the police.

-BBC E-Safety Resource - How can I keep my kids safe on line? (click on link)
+BBC E-Safety Resource – How can I keep my kids safe online?